hashim-waqar/FundME/README.md

 # About Project
-1-Get funds from users
+1. Get funds from users
-2-owner of contract withdraw funds from contract
+2. owner of contract withdraw funds from contract

 # Built With
 * Hardhat